 I can almost hear some of you groaning, calling me a “killjoy.”
 But I promise you – it’s just old habits that have you thinking that way.
 When you let them go and build new, healthier, habits I think you’ll feel so great that you’ll agree the change is worth it!

-Healthy habits don’t have to be boring, either.
+And it doesn’t have to be boring!
 The internet is full of delicious recipes that use nothing but whole foods and spices.
 Water infused with fresh fruit or cucumber is a refreshing change.
 Trying something new to stay active could lead to a whole new social group – it did for me when I began dancing!

 You Don’t Have to Be Held Hostage By Digestive Issues

-I have so much information available in my health library to help you find the path to better health, and I’m available in person at my clinic or online for consultation.
-Please don’t hesitate to reach out for support – or to share your successes.
+There’s a wealth of information available in my health library to help you find the path to better health.
+Please don’t hesitate to reach out for more support – or to share your successes.
 I love to hear from my readers!